gvigara/SCIPA/README.md

  - multiqc (from pip)
  - libcurl4-openssl-dev
  - libssl-dev
- - r-base-core (for those who doesn't have R already installed)
+ - r-base-core (for those who doesn't have R already installed, you can also download it form [R](https://www.r-project.org/))
  - r-cran-httr
  - r-cran-seurat
  - r-cran-dplyr